 You cannot wish away the enormous problems; serious financial challenges require concrete action.
 This includes cutting back on non-essential expenses, changing your spending habits, seeking ways to increase income including leveraging on and monetizing your talents and skills, selling some assets you don’t need or borrowing as a last resort.

-.
+[Tweet “If you have been caught out without an emergency fund this time, make this the first thing you put in place when things improve”].
 Start to build a cushion of about six months of your basic expenses.
 By setting aside a buffer, should you face a financial emergency, you will be better able to ride the storm.

 It is so important not to be embarrassed by your financial situation.
 This difficult time will pass, and you cannot afford to break down totally.
 This will only make the situation worse and put you and your family into a far more difficult predicament.